-If you’re trying to get your hands on a top-quality bass guitar for under $500, you’ll be pleased to know it’s a very feasible ambition.
+If you’re trying to get your hands on the best bass guitar for under $500, you’ll be pleased to know it’s a very feasible ambition.
 We’ve trawled through the market to make life a little easier for you, and rounded-up what we believe to be four of the best bass guitars under 500 dollars.

 Best Bass Guitars Under 500

 We spent a fair amount of time trying to cherry pick our favorites, it was hard leaving some good quality guitars out; but we’re left with what we believe to be the cream of the crop.

 Here’s our list of the 4 best bass guitars under 500.